-Previously, if real estate held by a limited liability company (LLC) was transferred by selling the membership interests in the LLC, record title remained in the name of the LLC, no documents were recorded with the Register of Deeds and no transfer tax was due.
-HB 6122 imposes SRETT liability in this situation and closes what the Michigan Department of Treasury has termed a "loophole."
+Currently, if real estate held by a limited liability company (LLC) is transferred by selling the membership interests in the LLC, record title remains in the name of the LLC, no documents are recorded with the Register of Deeds and no transfer tax is due.
+HB 6122 was introduced to impose SRETT liability in this situation and close what the Michigan Department of Treasury has termed a "loophole."

-As enacted, HB 6122 imposes SRETT liability on the transfer of a controlling interest in an entity, if the real property owned by that entity comprises 90% or more of the fair market value of the assets of that entity.
+As passed by the House, HB 6122 is a more limited expansion of the SRETT than originally introduced.
+Under the House-passed bill, the SRETT is imposed on the transfer of a controlling interest in an entity, if the real property owned by that entity comprises 90% or more of the fair market value of that entity.
 Controlling interest is defined as more than 80% of the total value of the corporation, partnership, LLC, association, trust or other unincorporated entity.
 Transfer is defined to include the interest in real property acquired through the acquisition of a controlling interest in the entity with an interest in the property.